Ziad235/CQTS-Lab/homework/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 the `=` sign, which can then be used on the right.
 So here, idℕ accepts `x` as input, and immediately produces `x` as output.

-Here is another way to define the identity function:
+Here's another way to define the identity function:
 ```
 idℕ' : ℕ → ℕ
 idℕ' = λ (x : ℕ) → x